andrefsferreira/mwd-2020/README.md

 ## Description:
 Notes and code for the 2020 **Mind Your Data** 180 min workshop in Coimbra.
 The workshop is divided in three stages:

-1. [Introduction to R](https://github.com/andrefsferreira/mwd-2020/tree/master/1-intro-to-R) - Introduction to RStudio IDE and R language
+1. [Introduction to R](https://github.com/andrefsferreira/mwd-2020/tree/master/1-intro-to-R) - Became acquainted with R language and RStudio IDE and basic data exploration
-2. [Build you First Model](https://github.com/andrefsferreira/mwd-2020/tree/master/2-build-your-first-model) - Data attribute analysis, cleanning and classification model creation
+2. [Build you First Model](https://github.com/andrefsferreira/mwd-2020/tree/master/2-build-your-first-model) - Attribute analysis, data cleaning and labelling.
+Build your first model -- classifier -- with R
-3. [Deploy your Model](https://github.com/andrefsferreira/mwd-2020/tree/master/3-deploy-your-model) -  Deployment of model using RStudio Shiny
+3. [Deploy your Model](https://github.com/andrefsferreira/mwd-2020/tree/master/3-deploy-your-model) -  Deployment of model using Shiny

 <center> <img src="0-media/dashboard.png" width="700"> </center>